hakanu/pervane/README.md

 * Keyboard shortcuts
 * Quick fuzzy file name search
 * Edit code notes directly
-* Drag & Drop file upload
+* Drag & Drop file upload in anywhere in the page
 * Image rendering in case you they are in the directory.

+### Keyboard shortcuts

+* Ctrl + s : Save the file.
+* Ctrl + p : Focus on quick search box on the left sidebar

 ## But it's not